wp-plugins/geshi-source-colorer/readme.txt

 = Can I get access to the line numbers with JavaScript ? = Yes.
 Each line within a code block can be addressed with the ID name of the code block followed by "-line number".

-= Can I modify the buttons on the code toolbar ? = Yes, the layout of the toolbar can be modified by the plugin CSS file and for each code block the "toolbar_*" options (see above) can modify the buttons on the toolbar (also you can set the default option in the plugin options).

 = Can I add a table of listings ? =